Nick9TV/npc_generator/README.md

 ## Features
 - Simple story ingestion and chunking
-- Q&A grounded in your story (with safe "Unknown..." fallback)
+- Q&A grounded in your story
 - Character generator with **name uniqueness** check and JSON output
 - Persistent **roster** saved to `data/roster.jsonl`
 - Works with any story file you provide (swap in a new `fantasy.md`)